WASdev/sample.fasttransfer/docs/Building.md

 ## Building with Maven

 This sample can be built using [Apache Maven](http://maven.apache.org/).
+Please use the latest (maven 3)!

 ```bash
 $ mvn package